Prabhu Solomon: Mynaa and resulting success: 2010-present

-It was with Mynaa that Solomon achieved his first breakthrough, a romance film set against the backdrop of Kurangani Theni district Tamil Nadu.
-Mynaa opened for major critically and commercially successful venture in box office.
+It was with Mynaa that Solomon achieved his first breakthrough, a romance film set against the backdrop of Kurangani Theni district, Tamil Nadu.
+Mynaa opened to be a critically and commercially successful venture in the box office.

-After Mynaa, Solomon assigned his next film Kumki to director N. Linguswamy, which also marks a debut of Vikram Prabhu, son of actor Prabhu and grandson of Actor Sivaji Ganesan.
-Like his previous venture Kumki was also a huge success in box office.
-D. Imman's music and Sugumaran's cinematography contributed to the film's success.
+After Mynaa, Solomon assigned his next film Kumki to director N. Lingusamy, which also marks the debut of Vikram Prabhu, the son of actor Prabhu and the grandson of actor Sivaji Ganesan.
+Like his previous film, Kumki was also a huge success in box office.
+D. Imman's music and M. Sukumar's cinematography contributed to the film's success.

 Following the success of Kumki, Solomon took a break and went on a recce to the coastal South Indian town of Nagapattinam to get inspired for a story set on the backdrop of the 2004 Indian Ocean earthquake and tsunami.
 He gathered real-life stories of survival and intertwined them into his script.
 Subsequently, he launched his next production Kayal with newcomers Chandran and Anandhi in the title roles, and shot for the film for a year.
 Scenes were shot for several days underwater, with the team often doing up to ten hours a day in knee-length depths of water.
 The film completed shoot after 85 days in May 2014, with the director announcing that post-production would be extensive as a result of impending VFX works.
 During the music release of the film in November 2014, Solomon revealed more details about the production of the film, noting that the climax was shot first to ensure graphic works depicting the tsunami could have as much time spent on it as possible.
 He went on to add that it was his costliest production till date and the film was made at a cost of ₹15 crore, with the special effects, notably the use of 7.1 Atmos mix for the climax, which was particularly expensive.
+Kayal, like Mynaa and Kumki, released to critical acclaim and positive reviews.